 If you're a smaller fleet operator, the ELD mandate may cause you an inordinate amount of financial concern.
 Now is an excellent time to do some research into freight costs to avoid "sticker shock" or unnecessary equipment buys, well before the mandate goes live on December 18th.
 You will also need to add to your cost to operate and work with your customers on proper pricing.

-Download our Freight Costs eBook and take the costs of mandate compliance head-on, without worrying you might be missing something.
+Read our free Freight Costs guide and take the costs of mandate compliance head-on, without worrying you might be missing something.
 The future of logistics is changing before our eyes, so make sure you're prepared to ride the wave of innovation that ELDs have to offer.